Fejiro-A/webdev-project/README.md

 1. Launch a server using MongoDB on port 27017
 2. Open the project using Visual Studio Code
 3. In the terminal, navigate to the web_api folder and enter "node index.js"
-4. Open the login page or sign up page with Live Server extension for Visual Studio Code
+4. Open the login page or sign up html page with Live Server extension for Visual Studio Code

 ## Demonstration